Notifications

 Governance quick facts

-• Democratic, accountable and ethical government
+• Open and transparent government

-• Alberta Energy Regulator oversees responsible development
+• Alberta Energy Regulator oversees responsible energy development

 Note: these lists continually grow and are subject to change.